-There were few mammals that could be hunted for food, so the main contribution of the Taínos to our culinary culture came in the form of seafood (lambí being one), vegetables (of which cassava [yuca] is the most popular one), and cooking methods (BBQ, the word and cooking method can be traced back to them).
+There were few mammals that could be hunted for food, so the main contribution of the Taínos to our culinary culture came in the form of seafood (lambí being one), vegetables (of which cassava (yuca) and sweet potato (batata) are the most popular ones), and cooking methods (BBQ, the word and form of cooking can be traced back to them).

 We are fortunate that many of these dishes and ingredients have survived and today are an important part of the rich Dominican culinary culture.

 With the arrival of the Spaniards, many new species of animals, vegetables, fruits, and grains found their way to Hispaniola.
 The Spaniards also introduced many foods typical of the Mediterranean cuisine and others that had been passed down to the Spaniards during the 700-year Moorish domination of the Iberian peninsula.

 Since the Tainos had a limited repertoire of cooking methods, most known to us came from the Spanish conquistadors.

 The arrival of enslaved Africans in 1503 presented yet another new (and important) gastronomical imprint on Hispaniola.
 It is worth noting that the African influence is very strong in Dominican culture - and the cuisine is no exception.